 The best CV is one that demonstrates credibility and is interesting.
 It should convince a potential employer that you are capable of that particular job and you will contribute to the organization.
 It should include the information that the recruiter needs to verify the skills, educational qualifications, and experience of an applicant.

 In most countries, it is usually the first document that a prospective employer looks at when screening the candidate for job interviews, grant applications, or scholarship programs.

 Difference Between CV and Resume

 A CV and a Resume are two separate documents.
 But in most countries, the word “CV “and “Resume” are used interchangeably.
 It is better to know the difference if you’re applying to work outside of countries.
-With reading the following difference between CV and Resume, you will better understand how to write a good CV for job application:
+By reading the following difference between a CV and a Resume, you will better understand how to write a good CV for a job application:

 When to Use a CV?